projectchrono/chrono/doxygen/documentation/manual/links.md

 | 0 | 1 | Linear Spring+Damper | Spring+Damper depending to frame distance; also with custom force | @ref chrono::ChLinkSpring <br> @ref chrono::ChLinkSpringCB |
 | 0 | 1 | Rotational Spring+Damper | Spring+Damper depending to frame rotation along Z axis; with custom force | @ref chrono::ChLinkRotSpringCB |

+Also @ref chrono::ChLinkLockLock can be used to impose a motion between bodies.

 ## Usage
 In many cases there is no need to explicitly create two markers.
 Use in the case the ChLink::Initialize()